 The first group introduced the 2nd Class students to unplugged computational thinking.
 The children had to create an algorithm that told their partner how to draw a monster.

-The second group taught the children how to use an algorithm in order to program a number of Beebots so that they perform a synchronised dance.
+The second group taught the children how to program a number of Beebots to perform a synchronised dance using an algorithm.

 Group 3 extended the learning that had taken place in the first two sessions and introduced Scratch for the first time with the help of the ‘Getting Started’ online tutorial.